Q2FPhys/q2fphys-anonymous/README.md

-We implemented our framework using the [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox) [1], and incorporated [RhythmMamba](https://github.com/zizheng-guo/RhythmMamba) [2] as a baseline model.
+Our framework was implemented based on the [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox) [1], and additionally incorporates [RhythmMamba](https://github.com/zizheng-guo/RhythmMamba) [2] as a baseline model for comparison.

 ## References